-• drpossum 10 months ago
+• drpossum a year ago

 gandi has steadily been moving to unusable pickpocketing since they were bought out by Total Webhosting Solutions, which immediately did the standard venture capital thing of charging the maximum for everything possible and burn any amount of good will.
 They've presumably been ratcheting up these fees to try and show a profit and it's only going to continue to get worse as people move to competitively priced options.
 I can't imagine they're attracting many new customers given the landscape.